BUTTERNUT SQUASH AND SAUSAGE WITH FRIED SAGE APPETIZER

 For the Roasted Butternut Squash

-- Line a baking sheet with foil, mix the diced squash with olive oil, mix in kosher salt and pepper.
+- Line a baking sheet with foil, mix the diced squash with olive oil, plus kosher salt and pepper.
 Coat well and spread in a single layer on the baking sheet.

-- Cook for 45 minutes to 1 hour depending on the size dice of the butternut squash.
-Should be tender and sweet.
+- Cook for 45 minutes to 1 hour, depending on how big you diced your butternut squash.
+It should be tender and sweet.
 When cooked, place in a large bowl.

-- Cook the shallots in a pan with a bit of olive oil and a pinch of salt.
+- Cook the shallots in a pan with a dash of olive oil and a pinch of salt.
 When browned, remove from heat and add to the large bowl.

 - Add the roasted garlic and butter to the large bowl.
 Using a potato masher, mash everything together.